 In other words, Nigel needed to translate "accountant speak" to "FP&A speak."
-Theoretically, he could do this in a spreadsheet alone, but it would be massively inefficient and more prone to error.
+Theoretically, he could do this in a spreadsheet, but it would be massively inefficient and more prone to error.

-The status quo otherwise prevented him from being able to compare forecasts with historical performance, which makes it harder to forecast into the future.
+The status quo otherwise prevented him from comparing forecasts with historical performance, making it harder to forecast into the future.

-Before re-doing his books across multiple entities, Nigel first needed a simple, flexible solution that let him see the numbers the way he wanted to and build models and analyses that would support business decisions.
+Before re-doing his books across multiple entities, Nigel first needed a simple, flexible solution that let him see the numbers how he wanted to and build models and analyses that would support business decisions.

 SEC reporting needed to be more efficient

 Masterworks offers and manages blue-chip artwork as an investment through SEC-qualified offerings.
 As such, they have to follow SEC rules for ongoing financial reporting.
 "We've become one of the most active SEC filers within Regulation A," Nigel said.